 A chronic condition is just that – chronic – so you can either spend a ton of time trying to do the impossible and eradicate it OR learn to live well with it.
-You will definitely find someone online who claims to have gotten rid of MS through diet or visualization or yoga or medical marijuana or a specific medicine or prayer or training for a triathlon or listening to beta waves during REM sleep.
+You will definitely find someone online who claims to have gotten rid of MS through diet or visualization or yoga or medical marijuana or a specific medicine or prayer or training for a triathlon, or listening to beta waves during REM sleep.
 But most patients simply learn how to live well with terrible diseases by planning for terrible days while taking advantage of their good days.
-Of course, good days occur more frequently once you find the best forms of diet, exercise, stress-release, and medication for your particular body, mind and spirit.
+Of course, good days occur more frequently once you find the best forms of diet, exercise, stress release, and medication for your particular body, mind, and spirit.

 “When it comes to health although genetics loads the gun and your environment pulls the trigger, I believe that lifestyle keeps the safety on.”

 Find the best way to release stress.
-For some that means yoga and meditation.
-For others it involves kick boxing or banging out frustrations on a drum set.
-Other’s require a creative outlet to clear their mind and feel sane.
+For some, that means yoga and meditation.
+For others, it involves kickboxing or banging out frustrations on a drum set.
+Others require a creative outlet to clear their mind and feel sane.
 Figure out what you need and do it often.

 Don’t go overboard trying out alternative therapies.
 In retrospect, I wish I would’ve spent 75% of my time focused on basic, traditional approaches to wellness and 25% of my time exploring alternative suggestions.
-It would’ve created a better foundation to support alternative therapy today and saved me a lot of time, energy and money.
+It would’ve created a better foundation to support alternative therapy today and saved me a lot of time, energy, and money.

 Be gentle and compassionate with yourself as you figure this all out.
-It’s taken me a decade to find the right professionals that I see as needed (Sarah Jamieson, Tania Danner, Hannah Vo-Dinh, Virginia Harte, Aaron Exum, and Dr. Deb Morrone), yoga (meditation, pranayama, and gentle, prop-heavy, trauma informed classes that increase capacity), equipment (Step Smart brace, active hands, Theragun, and a frequency specific microcurrent machine) western medicine (Ocrevus infusions and neuron-kinetic therapy), exercise (elliptical and rowing machines), alternative therapies (red light therapy and percussive therapy), nutrition (WW Purple program), stress release (writing and talking with friends with chronic conditions) and cutting edge information (autonomic nervous system work, neuro-movement therapy).
+It’s taken me a decade to find the right professionals that I see as needed (Sarah Jamieson, Tania Danner, Hannah Vo-Dinh, Virginia Harte, Aaron Exum, and Dr. Deb Morrone), yoga (meditation, pranayama, and gentle, prop-heavy, trauma-informed classes that increase capacity), equipment (Step Smart brace, active hands, Theragun, and a frequency-specific microcurrent machine) western medicine (Ocrevus infusions and neuron-kinetic therapy), exercise (elliptical and rowing machines), alternative therapies (red light therapy and percussive therapy), nutrition (WW Purple program), stress release (writing and talking with friends with chronic conditions) and cutting edge information (autonomic nervous system work, neuro-movement therapy).

 Everyone has a cross to bear.
 Life throws everyone a curveball or two (or ten).
 Some have money and marriage problems.
 Others have health issues, addiction, or mental illness.
-Some live in cults, suffer from abuse, get bounced around the foster care system or are homeless.
+Some live in cults, suffer from abuse, get bounced around the foster care system, or are homeless.
 People are incarcerated for crimes they didn’t commit or fall victim to institutionalized racism.
-Many are disowned by their families while others are downright suffocated by theirs.
+Many are disowned by their families, while others are downright suffocated by theirs.
 The cross on my back happens to be a health one, but it’s no heavier or lighter than the burdens that others carry around each day.

 Lastly, you’re allowed to grieve the loss of your health.
-I was once told that to surrender means to simply grieve the loss of something.
-Thus before I could surrender to the process of re-creating my health I would first need to grieve the loss of the healthy life I had expected to enjoy.
+I was once told that surrender means simply grieving the loss of something.
+Thus before I could surrender to the process of re-creating my health, I would first need to mourn the loss of the healthy life I had expected to enjoy.
 That doesn’t mean giving up as much as it is about letting go of whatever I had imagined.
-I often wonder what would’ve happened had I simply taken the time to grieve my diagnosis in lieu of jumping straight into “lets fix this” mode?
+I often wonder what would’ve happened had I simply taken the time to lament my diagnosis instead of jumping straight into “let’s fix this” mode?

 Be positive and give yourself one full year to live as healthy as possible as a newly diagnosed, unhealthy person.

-This post was edited for clarification on August 7, 2018 and again on March 3, 2020.
+This post was edited for clarification on August 7, 2018, March 3, 2020, and again on June 29, 2022.